-To analyze the crash dump, download WhoCrashed Home Edition and install it.
+To analyze the crash dump, download WhoCrashed Home Edition from

 This is also a Professional version of WhoCrashed available, which can be purchased if you need to use this software in a commercial environment.
 The professional edition of WhoCrashed also allows analysis of crashdumps on remote drives and computers on the network and offers more detailed analysis.